Do I need to work during my studies?

 I’m an EU national – can I work in the UK?

-Most EU nationals can work in the UK without restriction but see the grey EU+ box below for exceptions.
+Most EU nationals can currently work in the UK without restriction.
 You might find it useful to read the Advice and Counselling Service advice guide ‘Part-Time and Vacation Work’ which has full details about EU nationals’ rights to work in the UK.
-There is also information on EU nationals’ rights to work in the UK on the UKCISA website
+Please also see our EU/EEA webpage.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.